ethanpng2021/userprofile/whs1.md

 To further refine the software architecture and incorporate the development of specific modules using Flask, we can streamline the architecture around four essential Flask-based modules: Factory, Warehouse, Sales, and Retailer.
-This modular architecture will enhance clarity, maintainability, and targeted functionality for STT's operations.
+This modular architecture will enhance clarity, maintainability, and targeted functionality for STAT's operations.
 Here’s how the modified architecture integrates these modules:

 ### High-Level Architecture Overview with Flask Modules